-Even with the facilities to successfully do business in El Salvador, things do not always go as expected.
-Major disruptions to business or a pivot in strategic direction may drive executives to leave the market and close their company in El Salvador.
-To do this, companies must carry it out formal dissolution and liquidation procedures.
+Even with the facilities to successfully do business, in our experience things do not always go as expected after company formation in El Salvador.
+Major disruptions to business or a pivot in strategic direction may drive executives to leave the market and liquidate a company in El Salvador.

 Before liquidating your company in El Salvador